 MIPRC urges Midwestern Members of Congress to Support Extension of PTC Implementation Deadline 10/12/2015

-See the awards Midwestern states have received thus far from the federal government to build the region's system of fast, frequent passenger rail service!
+See the awards Midwestern states received under the federal High Speed Intercity Rail Program to begin building the region's system of fast, frequent passenger rail service!

 Click here for information on the Midwestern states’ 2010-2011 High Speed Intercity Passenger Rail (HSIPR) awards

 Click here to read background information on federal passenger rail progress (2008-2009)